wmfs/cardscript/README.md

 ## <a name="concepts"></a>Concepts

-__QScript is built on a handful of key concepts...__
+__Cardscript is built on a handful of key concepts...__

 ### <a name="view"></a>Views

-The purpose of QScript is to define a user interface, referred to as a "__view__".
+The purpose of Cardscript is to define a user interface, referred to as a "__view__".

-* In QScript, the term "view" refers to the "V" in [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+* In Cardscript, the term "view" refers to the "V" in [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 Views can relate to traditional forms or used to simply display data to the user (like a dashboard or similar).
-* With QScript it's possible to configure a view with structure, validation, conditional content, dynamic values and context-sensitive behaviours (e.g. operating differently with an internet connection as opposed to without).
+* With Cardscript it's possible to configure a view with structure, validation, conditional content, dynamic values and context-sensitive behaviours (e.g. operating differently with an internet connection as opposed to without).
-* QScript definitions are naturally stored in `.json` files (typically one-file-per-view).
+* Cardscript definitions are naturally stored in `.json` files (typically one-file-per-view).
-* In certain situations [YAML](https://en.wikipedia.org/wiki/YAML) (itself just a superset of JSON) may offer an interesting alternative to serialising QScript definitions (the [qscript-parser](https://github.com/wmfs/qscript/tree/master/packages/qscript-parser) utility supports both)..
+* In certain situations [YAML](https://en.wikipedia.org/wiki/YAML) (itself just a superset of JSON) may offer an interesting alternative to serialising Cardscript definitions (the [cardscript-parser](https://github.com/wmfs/cardscript/tree/master/packages/cardscript-parser) utility supports both)..
-* Please note that a [JSON Schema](http://json-schema.org/) is available [here](https://raw.githubusercontent.com/wmfs/qscript/master/packages/qscript-schema/lib/schema.json), which may be used to validate the basic integrity of QScript content.
+* Please note that a [JSON Schema](http://json-schema.org/) is available [here](https://raw.githubusercontent.com/wmfs/cardscript/master/packages/cardscript-schema/lib/schema.json), which may be used to validate the basic integrity of Cardscript content.
-* For more comprehensive QScript validation, please refer to the [qscript-schema](https://www.npmjs.com/package/qscript-schema) package.
+* For more comprehensive Cardscript validation, please refer to the [cardscript-schema](https://www.npmjs.com/package/cardscript-schema) package.

 ### <a name="app"></a>Apps

-Views defined in QScript may be rendered and executed by software.
+Views defined in Cardscript may be rendered and executed by software.
 In this document, such software is referred to an "__app__".

 * Apps can be implemented in any frontend-framework, language or library.
-* QScript does not impose any aesthetic or UI constraints onto apps which implement it.
+* Cardscript does not impose any aesthetic or UI constraints onto apps which implement it.
-* QScript content can be embedded inside apps with [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface), [CLI](https://en.wikipedia.org/wiki/Graphical_user_interface) and even [Voice-User](https://en.wikipedia.org/wiki/Voice_user_interface) interfaces.
+* Cardscript content can be embedded inside apps with [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface), [CLI](https://en.wikipedia.org/wiki/Graphical_user_interface) and even [Voice-User](https://en.wikipedia.org/wiki/Voice_user_interface) interfaces.
-* Please note several utilities are available to help embed QScript into apps.
-Please see [Appendix B: QScript Utilities](#utilities) for further information.
+* Please note several utilities are available to help embed Cardscript into apps.
+Please see [Appendix B: Cardscript Utilities](#utilities) for further information.

 ### <a name="widget"></a>Widgets

 Views are constructed from an ordered list of "__widgets__".

-* To avoid overloading frontend-terms like 'component', QScript refers to each object in the `widgets` array as a __widget__.
+* To avoid overloading frontend-terms like 'component', Cardscript refers to each object in the `widgets` array as a __widget__.
 * Consider a widget as an area of a view responsible for a particular task: either collecting a specific piece of information from a user or visualising some data.
 * As such, widgets can be interactive ([`text`](#list-text), [`number`](#list-number), [`map`](#list-map) etc.) and non-interactive ([`heading`](#list-heading), [`stickyNote`](#list-stickyNote) etc.)
 * The order that `Widget` objects appear within a view definition is important - representing the order users will encounter them.
-* QScript is a delightful walled-garden, offering a fixed set of 32 pre-configured widgets.
-If you need another widget-type or an extra attribute... [pull requests are very welcome!](https://github.com/wmfs/QScript/blob/master/CONTRIBUTING.md) :blush:
+* Cardscript is a delightful walled-garden, offering a fixed set of 32 pre-configured widgets.
+If you need another widget-type or an extra attribute... [pull requests are very welcome!](https://github.com/wmfs/Cardscript/blob/master/CONTRIBUTING.md) :blush:

-__Ahead of the [Reference](#reference) section, here's a quick summary of the 32 widgets supported in QScript `0.0.6`:__
+__Ahead of the [Reference](#reference) section, here's a quick summary of the 32 widgets supported in Cardscript `0.0.6`:__

 #### <a name="widget-summary"></a>Widget summary